Talv/subl-sc2-galaxy/README.md

 This way you will be able to open your map's directory in sublime.
 And write galaxy files directly through the filesystem.
 Thanks to this SC2 Editor will read your script files on demand - always up to date.

-It's also recommended to not write your code directly into MapScript.galaxy as it might be easly overriden by editor.
+It's also recommended to not write your code directly into `MapScript.galaxy` as it might be easly overriden by editor.
 The better way is to create a custom block in trigger editor and include your custom scripts from there.
 This way:

 ![trigger editor](https://cloud.githubusercontent.com/assets/6976458/11614705/a03daefa-9c4a-11e5-95de-9b2bd1780dec.png)

-Then create a file `bootstrap.galaxy`:
+Then create a file `scripts/bootstrap.galaxy`:

 ```
-// bootstrap.galaxy
+// scripts/bootstrap.galaxy

 // here you might insert sub includes
+// include "scripts/foo.galaxy"

 bool onInit(bool testConds, bool runActions) {
     UIDisplayMessage(PlayerGroupActive(), c_messageAreaSubtitle, StringToText("HELLO WORLD"));